 At Targus, Universal Doesn’t Just Mean One Vendor’s Platform The Targus DOCK190 is a native USB Type-C 3.1 Gen 1 (USB SuperSpeed) Universal Docking Station (UDS) that works with Thunderbolt, DisplayPort Alternate Mode, and USB Type-C Gen 1 and Gen 2 hosts, and many other USB Type-C hosts, to render up to dual 4K60P graphics monitors.
 It can supply USB Type-C Power Delivery to host devices at up to 100W. […]

 DisplayLink is warning of significant macOS issues as shown here.
 The issue is shown Apple Forums is shown here.
 Computer World news April 6th here.
 And please note this article.
 And other like this can be found on the WWW.
 Thee DocKtor recommends that macOS users request support from Apple for these issues so that they have full awareness of the issue(s) you are experiencing.
-As shown, some […]
+As shown, some functionality is […]

 Not very often is Thee DocKtor able to make a matrix Targus docking stations to host platforms.
 After all, many of Targus Docking Stations are Universal and as such work well, universally!
 However, at times, and really depending on the application(s) we can make specific recommendations.
 Click on the picture below to view Thee DocKtor’s recommendations for Samsung Phone, Tablets, Chromebooks, and PCs.